Pocket Monsters Stadium: Production and release

 Pocket Monsters Stadium was bundled with the Transfer Pak on its release in Japan.

-Connectivity with the Pokémon Game Boy trilogy is available using the Transfer Pak (bundled with the game) in the same way as the internationally released Pokémon Stadium.
+Connectivity with the Pokémon Game Boy games is available using the Transfer Pak (bundled with the game) in the same way as the internationally released Pokémon Stadium.
 HAL Laboratory president Satoru Iwata, who would later head Nintendo itself, ported the battle system to the Nintendo 64, taking a week to read the entire Game Boy source code before converting designer Shigeki Morimoto's programming from the Pokémon games.
 Iwata fixed compatibility issues with the Game Boy games and Stadium single-handedly.
 Because of technical limitations, only 40 Pokémon are available for battles, instead of the full 151 Pokémon from the Game Boy versions as originally planned.
 Most of these 40 were chosen based on their use in official Pokémon tournaments, while others were added to ensure each of the game's types were represented.

 Once intended as a 64DD launch title with a March 1998 release date, the game was intended to take advantage of the 64DD's functionalities by allowing players to use Pokémon both on the go and at home.
 Stadium was eventually converted to a standard Nintendo 64 game on a 32 MB cartridge.'
 Stadium was planned to have an initial Nintendo 64 release in Japan with a 64DD release later that year.
 No plans for other region releases were confirmed.
 Pocket Monsters Stadium was released only in Japan on August 1, 1998.
 GameSpot reported that it had 1.4 million pre-orders by June 1998.
 A reported 270,000 copies of the game were sold in its first month of release, and it accumulated 400,000 copies by October of the same year.

-Reception
+Reception and legacy

 A review in the 64 Magazine highlighted the personality present in the Pokémon species models and animations, but criticized the game's lack of content, especially if a player lacks access to the Game Boy games.
 A review in Gamers highlighted the game's graphical qualities, comparing it positively to N64 game Banjo-Kazooie.
 A review in Joypad considered the game fun for Pokémon fans and owners of the Game Boy games but a weaker title for those unfamiliar with the series.
 Peer Schneider, in a review for IGN, stated that the game was not worth importing for US audiences due to the release of Pokémon Stadium, which Schneider stated had significantly more content than Pocket Monsters Stadium.

-Legacy

 Pocket Monsters Stadium was not released outside Japan.
 A sequel, dubbed Pokémon Stadium 2 in Japan, was announced in 1998.
 The game was released internationally as Pokémon Stadium.
-A follow-up game, titled Pokemon Stadium Gold/Silver in Japan was released as Pokémon Stadium 2 internationally.
+A follow-up game, titled Pokémon Stadium Gold/Silver in Japan was released as Pokémon Stadium 2 internationally.